 - Other conditions.

-Side Effects & SafetyBurdock is safely used as a food in Asiais LIKELY SAFE when consumed in amounts commonly found in foods.
-There's is not enough information to know if burdock is safe when taken in medicinal doses.
+Side Effects & SafetyBurdock is LIKELY SAFE when consumed in amounts commonly found in foods.
+Burdock is POSSIBLY SAFE when applied to the skin for up to 4 weeks.
+There’s not enough information to know if burdock is safe when taken in by mouth in medicinal doses.

 Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking burdock if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.